kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 We'll compare how both versions behave when you try to cancel the parent coroutine.

-Add 3 seconds delay to all coroutines sending the requests, so that you had enough time to cancel loading after the moment the coroutines were started but before the moment the requests were sent:
+Add 3 seconds delay to all coroutines sending the requests, so that you had enough time to cancel loading after the moment the coroutines were started, but before the moment the requests were sent:

 ```kotlin
 suspend fun loadContributorsConcurrent(req: RequestData): List<User> = coroutineScope {